jhm-ciberman/calculator-asm/README.md

 ## Commands

-To execute a command type it and press enter:
+To execute a command type it and press enter.
+All commands are **case insensitive**:

 - `help`: Shows this readme file
 - `exit`: Closes the application